GLOBAL MARKETS-Dollar, bond yields dip on inflation data as stocks soar

-* Global stocks hit fresh all-time highs, as do Dow, S&P 500
+* Global stocks hit fresh all-time high, as do Dow, S&P 500

 * Benign U.S. inflation helps stocks, slams bonds, dollar